Maximo Yabes: Vietnam War

-On February 26, 1967, waves of Vietcong, attacked Company A's position, blowing whistles and laying down deadly automatic weapons fire.
+On February 26, 1967, waves of Vietcong attacked Company A's position, blowing whistles and laying down deadly automatic weapons fire.
 The Vietcong, who penetrated the barbed wire perimeter, hurled grenades towards the command bunker.
 Yabes ran inside the bunker and covered its occupants with his body, all the while receiving wounds from numerous grenade fragments.
 Yabes then moved to another bunker and with a grenade launcher fired upon the enemy, halting a further penetration of the perimeter.
-Yabes then assisted two fallen comrades before he noticed an enemy machinegun within the perimeter which threatened the whole position.
+Yabes then assisted two fallen comrades before he noticed an enemy machine gun within the perimeter which threatened the whole position.
 Yabes then proceeded to attack the enemy machine gun crew.
 He was able to kill the entire crew before falling mortally wounded.
 24 American soldiers and over 113 Vietcong were killed in the attack.

 Secretary of the Army, Stanley Resor, presented Yabes' wife and children with the Medal of Honor in a ceremony held at the Pentagon in October 1968.